lukejet/ipcRecord/README.md

     ./install_rec.sh

-It will ask for parameters like ipc name, camera url and record store path, input the values as you think.
+It will ask for parameters like ipc name, camera rtsp url and record store path, input the values as you think.

 uninstall ipcRecord:

     ./uninstall_rec.sh

+not yet.

-# author
+## author

 lukejet <lukejet@163.com>